csn495/Marlin/README.md

 # Notes from CSN495

-    This FW has is A PLACEHOLDER.

     3/26/2022:
         Changed from MicroSwiss to Dragon HF hotend with 0.6mm nozzle.
-        Moved position of BLtouch to be Y: +1 X: -
+        Moved position of BLtouch to be Y: +1 X: -46